release-it/release-it/README.md

 "afterReleaseCommand": "echo Successfully released ${version} to ${dist.repo}."
 ```

+The variables can be found in the [default configuration](https://github.com/webpro/release-it/blob/master/conf/release-it.json).
+Additionally `version`, `latestVersion` and `changelog` are exposed in custom commands.

 ## 📡 SSH keys & git remotes

 The tool assumes you've configured your SSH key and Git remotes correctly.
 In short: you're fine if you can `git push`.
 Otherwise, the following GitHub help pages might be useful: [SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) and [Managing Remotes](https://help.github.com/categories/managing-remotes/).